-Mr. Andretta's role as our current Chief Executive Officer provides a link to the Company's management and a unique level of insight into the Company's operations

-- His financial, capital allocation and global operations experience together with his expertise in the banking and financial services, data and loyalty/marketing industries add important and relevant diversity to the Board's overall mix of skills - Our Board of Directors believes Mr. Andretta is well-qualified for re-election as a Director
+- Mr. Andretta's role as our current Chief Executive Officer provides a link to the Company's management and a unique level of insight into the Company's operations and insight into the Company's operations His financial, capital allocation and global operations experience together with his expertise in the banking and financial services, data evidence in loyalty/marketing industries add important and relevant diversity to the Board's overall mix of skills - Our Board of Directors believes Mr. Andretta is well-qualified for re-election as a Director